Kumarankit91/Kumarankit91/README.md

 - 👋 Hi, I’m @Kumarankit91
-- 👀 I’m interested in Java programming,Data Analysis, machine learning
+- 👀 I’m interested in Java programming, Data Analysis, machine learning
-- 🌱 I’m currently learning Java programming and machine learning
-- 💞️ I’m looking to collaborate on project related to Data Science and machine learning
+- 💞️ I’m looking to collaborate on project related to Data Science and machine learning to enhance my skills and to create software tools to improve our lifestyle

 <!---